Five weeks until Christmas countdown: a checklist

 Rot is a common problem in the mitred joints at the corners of timber handrails.
 If the mitred ends are badly damaged, the best option is to cut a whole new handrail, then paint it or stain it to match the balusters.

-If the joint has only opened up slightly, chisel away the rot until you reach sound timber and apply a treatment such as TWA Woodcare Ecoseal.
+If the joint has only opened up slightly, chisel away the rot until you reach sound timber and apply an outdoor wood sealing treatment.
 Fill the area with a two-part polyester filler, such as Turbo Builder's Bog, sand smooth once it has cured, and then repaint over the top.

 The stirrups holding up the posts of older decks might be sunk directly into concrete.
 This creates a potential decay risk as rainwater soaks into the concrete, causing deterioration of the posts over time.
 Use an angle grinder with a diamond blade to cut about 20mm clearance around the stirrup, then use a cold chisel to remove the concrete around the base of the post.